fbpx

 For an historic perspective on New England fall, take a time machine back to a colonial town and join the people at Sturbridge Village in Massachusetts.
 Costumed historians bring the past to life in this immersive encounter of days gone by.

-Fall is an especially interesting time to visit as Phantoms and Fire welcomes visitors after hours to explore the creepy side of Old New England in the dark.
-Witness the horrifying tales of Edgar Allen Poe as you’ve never seen them before or take a scavenger hunt for sweet surprises.
+Fall is an especially interesting time to visit Sturbridge Village as Phantoms by Firelight welcomes visitors after daylight hours to explore the creepy side of Old New England in the dark.
+Witness horrifying tales by firelight, participate in Halloween games, watch a cabinetmaker construct a coffin and more.

 Given its witchy history, it’s no surprise that Salem, Massachusetts also comes alive with haunting surprises as fall winds down, and the 1692 Salem Witchcraft Walk tour is the perfect way to learn the stories of the accused while visiting actual sights, such as the Old Burial Ground Cemetery.
 A separate candlelit walking tour of the streets still lined with vintage buildings is the perfect way to cap off your day.